ANNE GREENWOOD

 Community Art Project, 2014

-Portland Community College, Cascade Art Gallery, Portland Oregon
+Portland Community College, Cascade Art Gallery

 Lead Artist: Anne Greenwood w/ Sandy Sampson